FCBGP/rpki-rpa-verification/draft-xu-sidrops-fc-verification.md

 For each received BGP route:

 1. Query all the FCs that are issued by the ASes that are in the AS-path attribute;
-2. If all ASes on the AS-path have their FCs with the BGP AS-path conforming to all ASes routing intents and the route is also specified in the roaASes field, the verification result is TotallyValid;
+2. If all ASes on the AS-path have their FCs with the BGP AS-path conforming to all ASes routing intents and the route is also specified in the originASes field, the verification result is TotallyValid;
-3. Else, if the roaASes field is missing but all ASes on the AS-path have their FCs with the BGP AS-path conforming to all ASes routing intents, the verification result is Valid;
+3. Else, if the originASes field is missing but all ASes on the AS-path have their FCs with the BGP AS-path conforming to all ASes routing intents, the verification result is Valid;
 4. Else, if none of the AS on the AS path has its FC, the verification result is Unknown;
 5. Else, if some of the ASes on the AS path have their FCs but others ASes do not have their FCs, the verification result is Invalid.